 The camp is responsible for caring for your child and minimizing their risk of injury.
 If they fail to protect your child and your child is injured as a result, the camp may be liable for your child’s injury and their pain and suffering.
 If your child is injured while they are away at camp, make sure they receive proper medical attention and document everything you can about their injury.

 Then, if you have questions regarding an injury your child received while away at summer camp or would like help understanding your legal rights, please contact the experienced personal injury attorneys at Hardy, Wolf and Downing to schedule a free and confidential evaluation of your case.
-Attorneys in our Lewiston, Portland and downtown Portland law offices are available to answer your questions regarding your child’s summer camp injury accident, and will put our expertise and experience in the field of personal injury law to work for your family.
+Attorneys in our Lewiston and Portland law offices are available to answer your questions regarding your child’s summer camp injury accident and will put our expertise and experience in the field of personal injury law to work for your family.

 Our personal injury attorneys provide our blog as a service to our clients.
 They are meant to be purely informational.